syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 <tr>
 <td>
 Pagination<br/><br/></td><td>
-Essential DocIO makes sensible decision while layout the text, and its supported elements while generating the PDF documents.
+Essential DocIO makes sensible decision while laying out the text, and its supported elements while generating the PDF documents.
 But however, there may not be guaranteed pagination with all the documents<br/><br/></td></tr>
 <tr>
 <td>
 Custom Shapes and Grouped Shapes<br/><br/></td><td>